 Price: Free/Price depends on event

-Brighton Fringe is the largest arts festival in England, which happens every year.
+Brighton Fringe is the largest arts festival in England, which happens every year usually in May.
+View the latest Bright Fringe dates.

-In 2019 Brighton Fringe brought together over 604,000 people in the audience and featured a whopping 1034 events in 164 venues.
+Every year, Brighton Fringe brings together tens of thousands of people.
 This bohemian festival welcomes all artists and art forms, with no criteria in pace to limit the performers’ participation.